 For local moving companies, it’s a little bit more complicated.
 Read up on your state’s licensing regulations when picking a local mover to make sure they are legitimate.

 Check to make sure that the moving company is licensed and insured.
 Get the company’s U.S. DOT number, which is given to the company by the U.S. Department of Transportation (U.S. DOT).
 Using the U.S. DOT number, check the U.S. DOT website for information on the moving company, including any complaints or investigation results.

 For local companies, you can check the websites of your state regulatory or enforcement agencies for more information about the licensing regulations in your state.

 You can find this information at the U.S. DOT website or with the Better Business Bureau (BBB).
-If for some reason the company is not listed on the BBB website, you should seriously consider going with another company that is.
+If for some reason the company is not listed on the BBB website, you should seriously consider going with another company.

-One of the biggest red flags is a moving company that gives you an estimate sight unseen.
+One of the biggest red flags is a moving company that gives you an estimate without many details about the move.
 In such cases, these companies like to inflate their estimate on the day of your move.
 By that point, it’s too late for many people to cancel their move, so they’re forced to accept the additional costs.

 Also be on the lookout for estimates that greatly undercut others you have gotten, as this should raise red flags as well.
 With these tips, you should be able to choose a moving company that’s reputable and good for you.

 Haven’t shopped for insurance in the last six months?
 There might be hundreds $$$ in savings waiting for you.

 Saved $725 annually